hewigovens/Crashlytics-FPCustomHandler/README.markdown

 ## Crashlytics+FPCustomHandler

-FPCustomHandler is a category for [Crashlytics](www.crashlytics.com) to allow you run custom `NSUncaughtExceptionHandler` or `signal` handler when crash happend.
+FPCustomHandler is a category for [Crashlytics](www.crashlytics.com) to allow you run custom `NSUncaughtExceptionHandler` or `signal` handler when crash happened.

 ## Warning